-Creating a responsive design for a website should ensure that the navigation elements, screen-layouts, texts, images, audio/video players and other UI elements re-adjust themselves on a variety of devices.
-Thus, not needing to spend extra time and money in creating and maintaining one “mobile-site version” and another “desktop-site version” of a website.
+Creating a responsive design for your website ensures that the navigation elements, screen-layouts, texts, images, audio/video players and other UI elements re-adjust themselves on a variety of devices.

 Excellent User Experience

 If you have a website that already receives a good amount of traffic and revenue, you can boost the revenue and traffic with responsive design.

 The pages of your website and blog posts will all see a rise in organic search traffic.
 Individuals who are satisfied using your website leads to more sales and revenue once again!

 Having a single site that conforms to the need of all devices creates significant advantages in comparison to two websites.
 One website costs much less than two, and the savings can be substantial.

 When a website is solely for mobile device traffic it doesn’t offer the navigational technique advancements common in traditional websites.
 They also require the user to maintain two separate web addresses for your site.
 This can be inconvenient for most people and can also cause them to check out the competition’s website instead.

 Recommended by Google

 Websites that use responsive web design have one URL and the same html, regardless of device.
 Therefore, this makes it easier and more efficient for Google to crawl, index and organize content.

 However, a separate mobile site with a different URL and different html than its desktop counterpart requires Google to crawl and index multiple versions of the same site.